JanIsaac-1/JanIsaac-1/README.md

 I'm a computer science student from Kenya passionate about coding.
 I love coding and experimenting with modern technologies.

- 🌱 I’m currently learning javascript and i'm farmiliar with - java
+ 🌱 I’m currently learning javascript and i'm farmiliar with:
+   -java
    -node js
    -c++
    -html and css

 ## Daily Habits